CamLadd/Ethereum_forecasting/Readme.md

 # Time-Series Forecasting Ethereum Prices

+## Goal

+The goal of this project is to create a model that predicts prices that allow for successful day-trading.
+I want to make sure that the model predicts one day ahead, and that the culmination of all of these predictions follows the general trend of the actual prices, in order to allow day traders to make proper predictions to maximize profit or minimize loss.

 ## Data Source

 This data was scraped from CoinMarketCap.com using the webscraper Octoparse.
 The webpages used ajax syntax for the "load page" button, and therfore ajax timeout time needed to be applied in order to properly extract the data.
 This data is only concerned with Ethereum, and no other coin or blockchain.